CycloneDX/cyclonedx-javascript-library/README.md

 bom.metadata.component.dependencies.add(componentA.bomRef)
 ```

-To support _bundling_ and _tree-shaking_ in your project, it is recommended to only import the symbols from the [entry points](https://nodejs.org/api/packages.html#package-entry-points) that are actually needed.
-(For a list of available entry points, see `package.json::exports`.)
+To ensure optimal **bundling** and **tree‑shaking**, import only the symbols you actually need from the library’s published [entry points](https://nodejs.org/api/packages.html#package-entry-points).
+You can find all available entry points in the `exports` field of the package’s `package.json`.

 ```javascript
 const { Bom, Component } = require('@cyclonedx/cyclonedx-library/Models')